Preparing Your Accounts Data Before Going Live on Navigator

 Once you send the files, we will:

-• Check that the imported totals match the totals you supplied
+• Check imported totals match your supplied totals

-• Run a quick reconciliation check with you before final launch
+• Run a reconciliation check with you before launch

 Common Mistakes to Avoid

-Avoid these issues, as they will delay your go live.
+Avoid these issues.
+They will delay your go live.

 Recommended File Format